 Family history of multiple endocrine neoplasia type 1.
-Multiple endocrine neoplasia type 1 (MEN1) is a hereditary condition that increases the risk of developing tumors in three different glands: pituitary, parathyroid, and pancreas.
-It is estimated that approximately 10% of gastrointestinal carcinoid tumors are associated with MEN1.
+Multiple endocrine neoplasia type 1 (MEN1) is a hereditary condition that increases the risk of developing tumors in the pituitary gland, parathyroid gland, and pancreas.
+It is estimated that around 10% of GI carcinoid tumors are associated with MEN1.

 Race and gender.
-Gastrointestinal carcinoid tumors are more common among black people than white people, and black men have a higher risk than black women.
+GI carcinoid tumors are more common among black people than white people, and black men have a higher risk than black women.
 Among white people, men and women have the same risk.
-Race and gender are not a significant risk factor in lung carcinoid tumors, but women tend to live longer after treatment.
+Race and gender are not a significant risk factor for lung carcinoid tumors, but women tend to live longer after treatment.

 Age.
 For GI carcinoid tumors, the average age at diagnosis is 55 to 65.
 For carcinoid tumors of the appendix, the average age at diagnosis is about 40.
 For lung carcinoid tumors, the average age at diagnosis is between 45 and 55.
 Children rarely develop carcinoid tumors.